-Mr. LAU Fai Lawrence, aged 47, was appointed as an independent non-executive Director on 23 April 2008.
+Mr. LAU Fai Lawrence ("Mr. Lawrence Lau"), aged 48, was appointed as an independent nonexecutive Director on 23 April 2008.
 He is also the chairman of the audit committee of the Company (the "Audit Committee") and the Nomination Committee and a member of the Remuneration Committee.
-Mr. Lau has extensive experience in accounting, corporate finance and auditing.
-He is a practising certified public accountant in Hong Kong and is currently the company secretary of BBMG Corporation (Stock code: 2009) which is listed on the main board of the Stock Exchange.
+Mr. Lawrence Lau has extensive experience in accounting, corporate finance and auditing.
+He is a practising certified public accountant in Hong Kong and is currently the company secretary of BBMG Corporation (Stock Code: 2009) which is listed on the main board of the Stock Exchange.
 Before joining BBMG Corporation, he was the Group Financial Controller of Founder Holdings Limited (Stock Code: 418) and Peking University Resources (Holdings) Company Limited (Stock Code: 618), both of which are listed on the main board of the Stock Exchange.
-Mr. Lau has previously worked in Price Waterhouse Company Limited (now known as PricewaterhouseCoopers) as an accountant from 1994 to 1998.
-Mr. Lau is a member of the Hong Kong Institute of Certified Public Accountants and fellow member of the Association of Chartered Certified Accountants in the UK.
-Mr. Lau graduated from the University of Hong Kong with a bachelor's degree in Business Administration and obtained a Master of Corporate Finance degree from the Hong Kong Polytechnic University.
-Mr. Lau has also been an executive director of Future World Financial Holdings Limited (Stock code: 572) since January 2014, an independent non-executive director of Titan Petrochemicals Group Limited (Stock code: 1192) since March 2014, an independent non-executive director of China HKBridge Holdings Limited (Stock code: 2323) since March 2016, an independent non-executive director of Tenwow International Holdings Limited (Stock code: 1219) since November 2018, a nonexecutive director of Alltronics Holdings Limited (Stock code: 833) from March 2017 to December 2018, and an independent non-executive director of Winto Group (Holdings) Limited (Stock code: 8238) since April 2019, all of which are listed on the Stock Exchange.
+Mr. Lawrence Lau has previously worked in Price Waterhouse Company Limited (now known as PricewaterhouseCoopers) as an accountant from 1994 to 1998.
+Mr. Lawrence Lau is a member of the Hong Kong Institute of Certified Public Accountants and fellow member of the Association of Chartered Certified Accountants in the UK.
+Mr. Lawrence Lau graduated from the University of Hong Kong with a bachelor's degree in Business Administration and obtained a Master of Corporate Finance degree from the Hong Kong Polytechnic University.
+Mr. Lawrence Lau has also been an executive director of Future World Financial Holdings Limited (Stock Code: 572) since January 2014, an independent non-executive director of Titan Petrochemicals Group Limited (Stock Code: 1192) since March 2014, an independent nonexecutive director of HKBridge Financial Holdings Limited (formerly known as China HKBridge Holdings

+Limited) (Stock Code: 2323) since March 2016, an independent non-executive director of Tenwow International Holdings Limited (Stock Code: 1219) since November 2018, a non-executive director of Alltronics Holdings Limited (Stock Code: 833) from March 2017 to December 2018, and an independent non-executive director of Winto Group (Holdings) Limited (Stock Code: 8238) from April 2019 to November 2019, an independent non-executive Director of Sinopharm Tech holdings Limited (Stock code: 8156) since January 2020, and an independent non-executive Director of China Energine International (Holdings) Limited (Stock code: 1185) since 18 March 2020, all of which are listed on the Stock Exchange.